📅 When to Camp — Seasonal Overview

 The world's largest sand island is a UNESCO World Heritage site with crystal-clear freshwater lakes, towering sand dunes, rainforest growing directly on sand, and pristine beach camping.
 Multi-day trips combine beach driving, swimming at Lake McKenzie and Eli Creek, and wildlife spotting — including the island's famous dingo population.

 You need a 4WD vehicle and a camping/vehicle access permit from Queensland Parks.
-Beach campsites are basic but the setting is extraordinary — falling asleep to the sound of waves on a deserted beach is hard to beat.
+Beach campsites are basic but the setting is extraordinary — falling asleep to waves on a deserted beach is hard to beat anywhere in the world.

 Nights get cold year-round at altitude — bring warm layers even in summer.
-The combination of accessibility from Sydney and genuine wilderness makes the Blue Mountains one of the most practical camping destinations in the country.
+The combination of accessibility from Sydney and genuine wilderness makes the Blue Mountains one of the most practical camping destinations in the country for first-timers.

 Victoria's Grampians combine sandstone ranges, Aboriginal rock art, abundant wildlife, and some of the darkest skies in southeastern Australia.
 Hike to the Pinnacle or Boroka Lookout during the day, then camp beneath a canopy of stars.
 The park is also one of Australia's premier rock climbing destinations.